Alfred Stieglitz: O'Keeffe and modern art (1918–1924)

 Stieglitz's mother Hedwig died in November 1922, and as he did with his father he buried his grief in his work.
-He spent time with Paul Strand and his new wife Rebecca (Beck), reviewed the work of another newcomer named Edward Weston and began organizing a new show of O'Keeffe's work.
+He spent time with Paul Strand and wife, painter Rebecca Salsbury, reviewed the work of another newcomer named Edward Weston and began organizing a new show of O'Keeffe's work.
 Her show opened in early 1923, and Stieglitz spent much of the spring marketing her work.
 Eventually twenty of her paintings sold for more than $3,000.
-In the summer, O'Keeffe once again took off for the seclusion of the Southwest, and for a while Stieglitz was alone with Beck Strand at Lake George.
+In the summer, O'Keeffe once again took off for the seclusion of the Southwest, and for a while Stieglitz was alone with Salsbury at Lake George.
 He took a series of nude photos of her, and soon he became infatuated with her.
 They had a brief physical affair before O'Keeffe returned in the fall.
 O'Keeffe could tell what had happened, but since she did not see Stieglitz's new lover as a serious threat to their relationship she let things pass.
-Six years later she would have her own affair with Beck Strand in New Mexico.
+Six years later she would have her own affair with Salsbury in New Mexico.

 In 1924, Stieglitz's divorce was finally approved by a judge, and within four months he and O'Keeffe married in a small, private ceremony at Marin's house.
 They went home without a reception or honeymoon.
 O'Keeffe said later that they married in order to help soothe the troubles of Stieglitz's daughter Kitty, who at that time was being treated in a sanatorium for depression and hallucinations.
 For the rest of their lives together, their relationship was, as biographer Benita Eisler characterized it, "a collusion ... a system of deals and trade-offs, tacitly agreed to and carried out, for the most part, without the exchange of a word.
 Preferring avoidance to confrontation on most issues, O'Keeffe was the principal agent of collusion in their union."

 In the coming years O'Keeffe would spend much of her time painting in New Mexico, while Stieglitz rarely left New York except for summers at his father's family estate in Lake George in the Adirondacks, his favorite vacation place.
 O'Keeffe later said "Stieglitz was a hypochondriac and couldn't be more than 50 miles from a doctor."